rjmatthews62/MooCoder/README.md

 # MooCoder
-Tool for writing and debugging MooCode (for LambaMoo with the stunt/toast fork)
+Tool for writing and debugging MooCode (for LambdaMoo (specifically with the stunt/toast fork)

 This is written in Delphi 10.2, and is now using synedit for the editor, so you will need to use getit synedit to compile.